Wrxhard/YoutubeToMp3Converter/README.md

 # YoutubeToMp3Converter
-### This is an Android application capable of converting a shared YouTube video link into a complete MP3 file by embedding the yt-dlp library (Python) to extract video information and stream links.
+### This is an Android application capable of converting a shared YouTube video link into a complete MP3 file by embedding the yt-dlp library to extract video information and stream links.

 ## Table of contents
 * [General info](#General-info)